helionmusic/rhinobot_heroku/.github/ISSUE_TEMPLATE/bot-not-working.md

 ---
 name: Bot not working
-about: Bot not working?
-Select this option.
+about: Is the bot crashing or behaving unexpectedly?
+Choose this option.
 title: ''
 labels: issue
 assignees: ''